 Find common ground

-One of the hallmarks of Barack Obama’s presidency was the need to find common ground and work with people who on the face of it seemingly had opposing views and often irreconcilable differences.
+One of the hallmarks of Barack Obama’s presidency was the need to find common ground and work with people who seemingly had opposing views and often irreconcilable differences.
 However, he always seemed to manage to get both sides working together for the greater good and found it important to engage with those who have differing views.
 He has said:

 “We live in a time where there is a big contest of ideas.
 We see the world as there is us and there is them.
 But ultimately the dream of a parent for their children in Vietnam isn’t fundamentally different to one in Australia.
 So many of the things we see in our politics and in conflicts within and between countries arise from differences in race, religion, gender or sexuality—all those things that say I am better than you because of my genetic predisposition or the family I was born into.
 And it does a lot of damage…There are certain core values that we should apply to everyone, regardless of what they look like or how they worship, or the station to which they are born.
 Societies work better when everybody has a voice.”